How Much Will a Hot Tub Increase My Electric Bill?

 how-much-energy-does-a-hot-tub-use

-This is your complete guide on answering the question – how much electricity does a hot tub use?
-On average, running a hot tub costs around $20 to $60 per month, with the older models tending to cost more than the newer ones.
-However, modern hot tub manufacturers now offer more energy-efficient models that can cost as little as $1 a day to run.
+This is your complete guide to finding out exactly how much electricity does a hot tub use?
+Running a hot tub will cost you anywhere from $20 to $60 per month.
+If you have an older model, you can anticipate to pay more on the higher end of that range.
+However, modern hot tub manufacturers now offer more energy-efficient models that can cost as little as $1 a day to run!

 Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill, but also to become more energy efficient.
 We hope find this post helpful!
 It makes it easier for you to know more about how much a hot tub costs.
 Be sure to also check out our one-of-a-kind energy savings calculator!